Gudimalkapur

-Gudimalkapur is a major suburban New city of Hyderabad, India.
+Gudimalkapur is a major suburban neighbourhood of Hyderabad, India.
 It is one of the oldest parts of the city, 2 km from Mehdipatnam, another famous suburb.
 The area has a small-town environment, as it has seen very little development being an interior location away from the mainstream city.
 It is very famous for the Gudimalkapur Vegetable Mandi and flower market.
 There is a very old huge Lord Venkateswara Temple called "Jhamsing Venkateswara Temple" just beside the market.

 Commercial area

 There are many shops in this area catering to all budgets.

 It is home to a big vegetable market called Gudimalkapur market, where the vegetable prices are very cheap.
 The flower market of the very famous Moazzam Jahi Market has been shifted to Gudimalkapur in 2009, making it a busy place every morning.

 There are a chain of function halls located here which are very popular during weddings and parties season.